-Chapter 229 - SITE PLAN REVIEW: Finding of Fact

-SECTION 10: APPROVAL STANDARDS AND CRITERIA

-The following criteria shall be used by the Major Staff Site Plan Review Committee in reviewing applications for site plan review and shall serve as minimum requirements for approval of the application.
-The application shall be approved unless the Committee determines that the applicant has failed to meet one or more of these standards.
+Chapter 229 - SITE PLAN REVIEW, SECTION 229-10: APPROVAL STANDARDS AND CRITERIA: The following criteria shall be used by the Planning Board in reviewing applications for site plan review and shall serve as minimum requirements for approval of the application.
+The application shall be approved unless the Planning Board determines that the applicant has failed to meet one or more of these standards.
 In all instances, the burden of proof shall be on the applicant who must produce evidence sufficient to warrant a finding that all applicable criteria have been met.

-A. Utilization of the Site: Utilization of the Site - The plan for the development, including buildings, lots, and support facilities, must reflect the natural capabilities of the site to support development.
+A. Utilization of the Site: The plan for the development, including buildings, lots, and support facilities, must reflect the natural capabilities of the site to support development.
 Environmentally sensitive areas, including but not limited to, wetlands, steep slopes, floodplains, significant wildlife habitats, fisheries, scenic areas, habitat for rare and endangered plants and animals, unique natural communities and natural areas, and sand and gravel aquifers must be maintained and preserved to the maximum extent.
 The development must include appropriate measures for protecting these resources, including but not limited to, modification of the proposed design of the site, timing of construction, and limiting the extent of excavation.
+There is a slight additional impact to wetlands (998 sf) which is being reviewed for permitting by MDEP and Army Corps of Engineers.
+The site is not located within habitat for rare and endangered plants and animals, or significant wildlife or fisheries habitat.
+Based on the above findings of fact, the Board finds the standards of this section have been met.